florence-bockting/elicito/docs/how-to-guides/define-generative-model.md

 ## Target quantities
 We assume, we want to query the domain expert regarding the outcome variable.
-Specifically, we ask the expert for two values of the predictor variable:
+Specifically, we ask the expert regarding three values of the predictor variable:

 + $y_{pred} \mid X_{1}$
 + $y_{pred} \mid X_{2}$